yogahp/coding-challenges/Build Your Own wc Tool/README.md

 # CCWC

-`CCWC` (Count Characters, Words, and Lines) is a simple command-line utility for counting characters, words, and lines in a text file or from standard input.
+`CCWC` is a simple command-line utility for counting characters, words, and lines in a text file or from standard input.
 It supports multiple options to display different counts.

 ## Features